-When ordering a latte, there is no hot water added, but only espresso and milk.
+When ordering a latte, no hot water is added, only espresso and milk.
 This is how you can tell the difference between the two.

 If you want to learn how to make an Americano Misto at home, you can check out the article I wrote about it here.